 iii.
-Inclusive of all costs required to implement all students' IEPs and all related services; and iv.
-Reasonable, that is, ordinary and necessary and not in excess of the cost which would be incurred by an ordinarily prudent person in the administration of public funds.
+Inclusive of all costs required to implement all students' IEPs and all related services;

+iv.
+Reasonable, that is, ordinary and necessary and not in excess of the cost which would be incurred by an ordinarily prudent person in the administration of public funds; and v.
+Based on goods actually received and placed in service in the fiscal year they are expensed.

-2. If the private school for the disabled proposes to charge a final tuition rate in excess of 10 percent above the tentative tuition rate charged, the private school shall notify each sending district board of education and the Assistant Commissioner, Division of Finance that such an increase will be charged and the reason for the increase on or before the following dates: December 15th for the first quarter, March 15th for the second quarter, June 15th for the third quarter and September 15th for the fourth quarter, or the next business day when applicable.
+2. If the approved private school for students with disabilities proposes to charge a final tuition rate in excess of 10 percent above the tentative tuition rate charged, the private school shall notify each sending district board of education and the Assistant Commissioner, Division of Finance that such an increase will be charged and the reason for the increase on or before the following dates: December 15th for the first quarter, March 15th for the second quarter, June 15th for the third quarter and September 15th for the fourth quarter, or the next business day when applicable.
+The determination of a final tuition rate in excess of 10 percent above the tentative tuition rate charged shall be based on the completion of the required quarterly financial report in accordance with N.J.A.C.
+6A:23-4.4(a)11.

 i.
-If the sending district board of education and the Assistant Commissioner, Division of Finance are not notified on or before the dates noted in (a)2 above, the private school shall charge an increase not to exceed 10 percent of the tentative tuition rate charged.
+If the sending district board of education and the Assistant Commissioner, Division of Finance are not notified on or before the dates noted in (a)2 above, the approved private school for students with disabilities shall charge an increase not to exceed 10 percent of the tentative tuition rate charged.